odileeds/open-data-tips/_techniques/restrictive-licensing.md

 However, there may be situations in which it is not appropriate to allow others full re-use of data.
 For instance, there may be personal or otherwise sensitive data contained, or data that UKPN is planning to use for its own commercial purposes in the future.

-It is possible to write a licence that allows a data set to be published publicly, or in a shared environment, which grants reusers certain permissions, while also restricting others which could cause more severe harm.
+It is possible to write a licence that allows a data set to be published publicly, or in a shared environment, which grants reusers certain permissions while also restricting others which could increase the risk of harm.

 Examples of permissions that may be granted include allowing:
 * Data to be used for training and educational purposes